8-minute read

 How DERMS forecasting supports grid reliability

 By accurately predicting when and where renewable generation will occur, utilities can reduce reliance on costly, fossil-fuel-based power plants and instead utilize renewable resources whenever possible.
+Ongoing efforts in expanding forecasting capabilities to meet evolving utility needs are crucial.
 This approach not only cuts operational costs, but also enhances the utility’s ability to meet sustainability goals.
 Additionally, effective forecasting helps utilities avoid the financial losses associated with overproduction, which occurs when energy supply exceeds demand and generation resources must be curtailed.

 Through enhanced DERMS forecasting, utilities are better equipped to balance cost, reliability, and sustainability.
 By ensuring that the grid can accommodate increasing amounts of renewable energy without compromising stability, accurate forecasting positions utilities to lead in the transition toward a cleaner and more resilient energy future.